-If you are using your own vehicle for volunteering activities, it is your responsibility to decide if you need to inform your insurance company of this and, if necessary, arrange for 'business use' or any additional cover required to be added.
+If you are using your own vehicle for volunteering activities, it is your responsibility to decide if you need to inform your insurance company of this and, if necessary, arrange for 'business use' or any required additional cover to be added to your policy.

-If you are undertaking volunteering activities that are not under the supervision of a Project Officer and/or fishery trust staff, including monitoring a mink raft or trap, these are at your own risk and not covered by the organisations insurance.
+If you are undertaking a volunteering activity that is not supervised by a project or partner staff member, particularly monitoring a mink raft or trap, these are undertaken at your own risk and not covered by the organisation's insurance.